 #4 Haggle at Tolkuchka Bazaar

-Ashgabat’s biggest bazaar, Tolkuchka Bazaar (which is also known as Altyn Asyr), has been moved to a location outside the city in 2010.
+Ashgabat’s biggest bazaar, Tolkuchka Bazaar (which is also known as Altyn Asyr), was moved to a location outside the city in 2010.
 You can easily get here either by taxi or marshrutka.
-The bazaar is spread out underneath several giant hangars.
+The bazaar spreads out underneath several giant hangars.
 You cannot see it while at the market, but those hangars resemble a carpet pattern from a bird’s eye view.
-Like everything in Ashgabat, the bazaar was very empty and we saw far more vendors than clients.
+Like everything in Ashgabat, the bazaar was almost empty, and we saw far more vendors than clients.

 Make sure to go all the way to the back to look at the carpets and furniture on sale.
 If you get hungry, fresh and dried fruit and nuts are available somewhere near the centre.
 And I bet you will get hungry while exploring the Tolkuchka market, as you can find more than 2000 shops here!
 It shouldn’t come as a surprise to you that this is the biggest market in Turkmenistan and one of the biggest ones in Central Asia.

 Shashlik, also known as kebap, is one of the staple foods among the Silk Road.
 After a day of walking the empty streets of Ashgabat, sit down in a restaurant and enjoy a plate of chicken or beef shashliks.
-The national shashlik is made from young mountain goat but unsurprisingly, I didn’t see that anywhere.
+The traditional shashlik consists of young mountain goat, but unsurprisingly, I didn’t see that anywhere.

-What’s great about shashlik is that everyone will understand your order.
-The first restaurant where we ended up only had menus in Turkmen and we didn’t understand anything.
+What’s excellent about shashlik is that everyone will understand your order.
+The first restaurant where we ended up only had menus in Turkmen, and we didn’t understand anything.
 But shashlik, that’s a word that we knew and that we could order easily.

-Shashlik is traditionally eaten with bread so make sure to get some of that as well.
+Locals traditionally eat shashlik with bread, so make sure to get some of that as well.
 And maybe a small salad on the side, if you manage to order one.

-You know how everything in Ashgabat is built of white marble and adorned with gold?
+Do you know how everything in Ashgabat is built of white marble and adorned with gold?
 Ashgabat’s mosque is no exception.
 Located outside the city, it gives you a good idea of how Turkmenistan feels about religion.
-Don’t come here expecting to see people pray.
+Don’t come here, expecting to see people pray.
 While never being forbidden, religion was suppressed in all former Soviet countries.
 The mosque is still worth visiting for its stunning exterior and interior.

 Next to it, you can find Turkmenbashi’s mausoleum, so make sure to check that out as well.

 Walking past marble buildings on empty boulevards made me wonder if anyone actually lived in Ashgabat.
 It wasn’t until I took a public bus that I got to meet some locals.
-While nobody will openly stare at you, people are curious and insanely friendly and helpful once they find out that you’re a tourist.
+While nobody will openly stare at you, people are curious.
+Most of them have never met any tourists, and they are insanely friendly and helpful once they get to know you.